benpatersonx/airport-info/README.md

 # Airport Information
-Retrieve detailed information on any airport of your choice, from the country, city, timezone, icao and coordinates.
+Retrieve detailed information on any airport of your choice, from the country, city, timezone, ICAO and coordinates.
 The query can be specified with an ICAO or generic airport name.

 ## Example
 ```js